LPN to BSN

 Williams was able to easily transfer some previous coursework from the University of Texas at Arlington.
 She just had to show that the classes’ syllabi matched the University of Arkansas syllabi.

-Williams said working with her advisor and communicating with her professors is “really easy.”
+Williams said working with her adviser and communicating with her professors is “really easy.”
 She can sign up for meetings through Microsoft Teams or simply use email.
 She has even used the university library resources instead of required textbooks for some of her classes.

 One of the reasons Williams thought the online program was a good fit is because the program gives her more time.
 While she believes she would not be able to complete a traditional program because she works full-time, selecting an online program allows her to spend more time with her family and pursue her degree.